 The New CCD

-My decades old encounter with CCD mirrored many of the mysterious bee plagues of the past.
+My decades old encounter with CCD mirrored the mysterious bee plagues of the past.

-- hives full of brood, feed and bees were suddenly left empty of bees
+- hives full of brood, feed and bees were suddenly decimated

-- whole beeyards would be affected at the same time
+- whole beeyards were affected at the same time

 - a few hives in a yard would completely escape any effects

-- remaining hives had no interest in robbing out affected hives
+- surviving hives wouldn’t rob out affected hives

-- the disease would ‘disappear’ as quickly as it had appeared
+- the disease would ‘disappear’ as quickly as it appeared

 Older literature often referred to this phenomena as disappearing disease.